uviclibraries/gen-ai-research/6-assignment-feedback.md

    - Clarity and coherence
    - Accuracy of information
    - Areas for improvement
-4. Here's the feedback we'll ask for. **Copy and paste this text into the chatbox of your favourite GenAI tool**, but don't press enter on your keyboard yet: ```I'd like feedback on an assignment I've completed including, yow well I address the assignment instructions, for clarity and coherence, and please provide a bullet point list for areas of improvement. ```
+4. Here's the feedback we'll ask for. **Copy and paste this text into the chatbox of your favourite GenAI tool**, but don't press enter on your keyboard yet: ```I'd like feedback on an assignment I've completed including, how well I address the assignment instructions, for clarity and coherence, and please provide a bullet point list for areas of improvement. ```
 5. **Copy and paste the assignment instructions into the chatbox after the feedback text you just gave it**: ```Assignment instructions: Include a concise summary of the technologies, teaching methods, or topics from this week's class that you are reflecting on or commenting on; Your post demonstrates a critical reflection on the technologies, or teaching methods, including (but not limited to): possible benefits & drawbacks, age appropriateness, possible or actual privacy & security issues, and possible equity issues; Utilize social writing strategies such as hyperlinks to blog posts (e.g., trackbacks) or to articles/resources consulted, including web pages, images, videos, etc. ```
 6. **Copy and paste the assignment text into the chatbox after the assignment instructions text you just gave it**: ```Returning from spring break I felt prepared to continue through the semester and finish my degree on a high note.
 This week our class touched on annotation and curation, specifically working with some digital tools that aid with annotations like zotero and hypothes.is.
 The latter functions as a group annotation plug-in, allowing more social interaction and personal feedback and information from others rather than the popular model of anonymity and compilation/conglomeration of sources on the regular web.
 The ability to rank information gives a different perspective on what’s being presented to you.
 Rather than an algorithm carefully picking which information to feed you, it feels more crowdsourced and objective instead of a viewpoint being forced upon you.
 Zotero is a tool that helps organize and save sources being used in most capacities.
 The ability to keep track of sources being used when writing a lengthy essay or research paper can be very helpful.
 Overall it’s not one I will likely use going forward as I haven’t had any issues with citation generators and tracking sources myself.
 Overall they were both helpful to learn and broaden my understanding of what is available in terms of browser extensions.```<br>
 <br><img style="border:1px solid black;" src="images/6-prompt-assignment-1.png"  alt="Submitting assignment instructions and the assignment for GenAI feedback" border="1"><br>